cern-snow/cern-snow-client/README.md

 You can also download a .zip or .tar.gz file from this project.

+## Command Line Interface (CLI)

+At the moment, there is no CLI around the library, other than using it interactively from the Python interpreter.

+Developing a CLI is in the issue list.
+If you would like to contribute doing so, please get in touch with us so as to coordinate the effort.

 ## Documentation

 The current documentation is in the [snow-client documentation website](https://snow-client-docs.web.cern.ch/snow-client-docs/cern_snow_client.html).